ThreeRhinosInAnElephantCostume/tinyavrserver/man.md

 ## Communication Protocol

 The firmware communicates with the programmer over USB, the packet size is 64 bytes, however this could probably be extended.
 The programmer has a 128kB buffer that it uses to store intermediate data.

+The first byte of a PC -> PROG packet contains a commandID, the second contains the size of the package.
+The remaining 62 bytes may contain command data.

+The first byte of a PROG -> PC packet contains a result compatible with the Responses enum.
+Any response other than 1 is an error and will result in an assertion failure.

+All writes to the PROG should be followed by a read and check.
+No errors should go ignored.
+All logic and cmd errors can be recovered from, hardware errors should result in the program terminating after sending appropriate power-off commands to the MCU (if relevant) and releasing the USB context.

 ## Supported Microcontrollers